ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 ```
 Now that your Container is up, you can use the docker extension to right click, (Attach Visual Studio Code)

-Subsequent Launches of Visual Studio Code should attach to your running container for your to use for your development environment.
+Subsequent launches of Visual Studio Code should attach to your running container for your to use for your development environment.

 #### Extras